UCLALibrary/ideptoolkit/digprint.md

 **Structuring Data**

 Think carefully about how best to structure your data from the very earliest stages of your project.
 This is particularly important when you have a number of collaborators, or are planning on sharing your data.
-Think about whether you need a deep or shallow hierarchy. **Aim for a shallow hierarchy**.
+Think about whether you need a deep or shallow hierarchy. **Aim for a shallow hierarchy**

 Some examples of data structures include organization by:
 * types of data (text, images, sound files, etc.)